hiroaki/maps.gpx/README.md

-getElement( ) | node | Returns the element of the control isCurrentIcon( key:String ) | boolean | Returns `true` if state of the control is *key* getMap( ) | google.maps.Map | Returns the map on which this control is attached setMap( map:Map ) | Renders this control on the specified map.
-If map is set to null, the control will be removed changeIcon( key:String ) | Change icon state and image to specified by *key*
+getElement( ) | node | Returns the element of the control isCurrentIcon( key:String ) | boolean | Returns `true` if state of the control is *key* getMap( ) | google.maps.Map | Returns the map on which this control is attached setMap( map:Map ) | None | Renders this control on the specified map.
+If map is set to null, the control will be removed changeIcon( key:String ) | this | Change icon state and image to specified by *key*

 ---

-## GPXCasualViewer.LatLngBounds class
+## MapsGPX.LatLngBounds class

 This class inherits `google.maps.LatLngBounds`.